 The exhibition featured stunning works of art by some of the UK’s greatest makers of contemporary lace...more

 Sat 28 Jan 12 - Mon 31 Dec 12

-A display of Dickens-related objects to mark the anniversary, including an exceptional scale model of his house at 48 Doughty Street in London (now the Dickens House Museum).
-This comes complete with ...more
+A display of Dickens related objects marked the anniversary, including an exceptional scale model of his house at 48 Doughty Street in London (now the Dickens House Museum)...more